viewthespace/code-challenge/week8/README.md

 - Imagine water flows from high to low.
 Given that a point has multiple different neighbor points that are lower than itself, it is considered part of the basin that the lowest neighbor is a part of.
+- Water only flows to its lowest neighbor
 - You do not have to output the partitions themselves, only the size of the basins.
 - Extra points if you do it in N time